 Some Christians feel the only reading necessary to their spiritual well being is the Bible.
 I certainly incorporate daily Bible reading into my spiritual practices, but I have been helped enormously by writers and teachers who offer a fresh viewpoint, insight, “aha” moments.
 I always love knowing what my fellow seekers are reading, so I thought I'd share just a few of the titles I've found particularly helpful.
 I've just gone through my reading list from the past two or three years.
 I made notes right after reading them, but they are in no way a proper book review.
 There is no significance to their order here.
 I've included links to the paperback versions of each book, but when you get to Amazon (I'll get a few cents for referring you if you use these links), you'll see there are often hardback or Kindle versions to suit your reading preference.

 I am an eclectic reader, and while I am a Christian, I believe Spirit has used non-Christians throughout history to convey Truth.
-And I believe Truth—with a capital T—crosses all boundaries of religion, creed, or denomination.
-Truth, in fact, often shows itself in the most unlikely places, so always be open in heart and mind and don't be afraid to read books outside of your own faith choice.
+Truth, in fact, often shows itself in the most unlikely places, so always be open in heart and mind and don't be afraid to read books outside of your own faith tradition.

 Spiritual books for spiritual seekers